Introduction

 9. The Issuance Budget Is Enforced Across Transactions

-The KCC20Minter flow walks through several minting steps and shows that:
+The KCC20Minter flow walks through several mint transactions and shows that:

 - each successful mint keeps a zero-amount KCC20 minter branch alive for the next mint